springernature/frontend-playbook/accessibility/accessibility-in-pdfs.md

 [Grackle Docs](https://www.grackledocs.com/) is a Google Workspace addon that does the same thing for Google suite documents.
 You’ll need a [paid plan](https://www.grackledocs.com/features/create-tagged-pdf/) to export tagged PDFs from Grackle.

-## Creation From a word processor (e.g. Microsoft Word or Google Docs with Grackle)
+## Creation from a word processor (e.g. Microsoft Word or Google Docs with Grackle)

 ### Headings